Yujian-Fu/multitask-learning/experiement/readme.md

-  All experimental result are in this folder.
+  All experimental results are in this folder.

   There are experiments on three different dataset with several multi-task learning structures.
 The source code with the same